-Different from the MDP in discrete space, the dynamics of real physical world is usually modelled by (ordinary) differential equations (ODEs) inevitably in CTS.
-PI has been also studied in such continuous domain mainly under the framework of deterministic optimal control, where the optimal solution is characterized by the partial differential Hamilton-Jacobi-Bellman equation (HJBE) which is however extremely difficult or hopeless to be solved analytically, except in a very few special cases.
-PI in this field is often referred to as successive approximation of the HJBE (to recursively solve it!), and the main difference among them lies in their policy evaluation---the earlier versions of PI solve the associated \emph{infinitesimal} Bellman equation (a.k.a.
-Lyapunov or Hamiltonian equation) to obtain the value function for the current policy (e.g., \citealp*{Leake1967,Kleinman1968,Saridis1979,Beard1997,Abu-Khalaf2005}, to name a few); \citet*{Murray2002} proposed a PI algorithm along with the trajectory-based policy evaluation that does not rely on the system model and can be viewed as a deterministic Monte-Carlo policy evaluation \citep{Sutton2017}.
-Motivated by those two approaches above, \cite{Vrabie2009b} recently proposed a partially model-free PI scheme called integral PI (IPI), which is more relevant to RL/ADP in that the Bellman equation associated with its policy evaluation is of a temporal difference form---see \citep{Lewis2009} for a comprehensive overview.
-By \emph{partially model-free}, it is meant in this paper that the PI can be done without explicit use of some or any input-independent part of the dynamics.
-IPI is then extended to a series of completely or partially model-free off-policy IPI methods (e.g., \citealp*{Lee2012,Lee2015,Luo2014,Modares2016}, to name a few), with a hope to further extend them to incremental off-policy RL methods for adaptive optimal control in CTS---see \citep*{Vamvoudakis2014} for an incremental extension of the on-policy IPI method.
-The on-/off-policy equivalence and the mathematical properties of stability/admissibility/monotone-improvement of the generated policies and convergence towards the optimal solution were also studied in the literatures above all regarding PI in CTS.
+On the other hand, the dynamics of a real physical task is in the majority of cases modeled as a system of (ordinary) differential equations (ODEs) inevitably in continuous time and space (CTS).
+PI has also been studied in such a continuous domain mainly under the framework of deterministic optimal control, where the optimal solution is characterized by the partial differential Hamilton-Jacobi-Bellman (HJB) equation (HJBE).
+However, an HJBE is extremely difficult or hopeless to solve analytically, except for a very few exceptional cases.
+PI methods in this field are often referred to as successive approximations of the HJBE (for recursively solving it!), and the main difference among them lies in their policy evaluation --- the earlier PI methods solve the associated \emph{differential} Bellman equation (BE) (a.k.a.
+Lyapunov or Hamiltonian equation) to obtain each VF for the target policy (e.g., \citealp*{Leake1967,Kleinman1968,Saridis1979,Beard1997,Abu-Khalaf2005} to name a few). \citet*{Murray2002} proposed a trajectory-based policy evaluation that can be viewed as a deterministic Monte-Carlo prediction \citep{Sutton2018}.
+Motivated by those two approaches above, \citet{Vrabie2009b} proposed a partially model-free\footnote{The term ``partially model-free'' in this paper means that the algorithm can be implemented using some partial knowledge (i.e., the input-coupling terms) of the dynamics~$f$ in \eqref{eq:controlled system}.} PI scheme called integral PI (IPI), which is more relevant to RL in that the associated BE is of a temporal difference (TD) form --- see \citet{Lewis2009} for a comprehensive overview.
+Fundamental mathematical properties of those PIs, i.e., convergence, admissibility, and monotone improvement of the policies, are investigated in the literature above.
+As a result, it has been shown that the policies generated by PI methods are always monotonically improved and admissible; the sequence of VFs generated by PI methods in CTS is shown to converge to the optimal solution, quadratically in the LQR case \citep{Kleinman1968}.
+These fundamental properties are discussed, improved, and generalized in this paper in a general setting that includes both RL and optimal control problems in CTS.